YounoussaBen/vkTrip-core/README.md

-# Tripma API
+# vkTrip API

-The Tripma API serves as the backbone of our air ticket booking platform, allowing users to effortlessly browse, select, and reserve flight tickets through our website.
+The vkTrip API serves as the backbone of our air ticket booking platform, allowing users to effortlessly browse, select, and reserve flight tickets through our website.

 ## Prerequisites